Lab Assistant Hours

 - G70B (Production room): Gray

-In order to reserve a booth or eyetracker, send an email to firstname.lastname@example.org with the following information:
+In order to reserve a booth/room, an eyetracker, or a dongle, send an email to email@example.com with the following information (updated!):